timholy/SnoopCompile.jl/docs/src/bot.md

 Two lines of (commented) code that includes the precompile file in your main module.

-It is better to have these lines commented to continuously develop and change your package offline. snoopiBot will find these lines of code and will uncomment them in the created pull request.
+It is better to have these lines commented to continuously develop and change your package offline. snoopi_bot will find these lines of code and will uncomment them in the created pull request.
 If they are not commented the bot will leave it as is in the pull request:

 ```julia
 # include("../deps/SnoopCompile/precompile/precompile_MatLang.jl")